 growth and basic health of their children.
 If there are any signs of childhood

 illnesses or malnutrition, it is Sousa who will raise the alarm and refer the family

 to a health professional.

-With the support of the Australian Government through the Australian NGO Cooperation Program (ANCP), ChildFund Timor-Leste is training female Community Health Volunteers like Sousa in remote disadvantaged villages, ChildFund is helping to empower women to become leaders and make a difference in their communities.
+With the support of the Australian Government through the Australian NGO Cooperation Program (ANCP), ChildFund Timor-Leste is training female Community Health Volunteers like Sousa in remote disadvantaged villages and helping to empower women to become leaders and make a difference in their communities.

 “Since I joined ChildFund’s activities I learnt the right nutrition and care for children aged five and under,” Sousa says.
 “I share the knowledge that I learnt during my training to other women in my community.”

 Sousa also helps her husband on the family farm, growing maize, squash, peanut and string beans, and makes tais, a traditional woven cloth, (pictured above in main photo) to sell at the markets.